timkurvers/dota2-model-viewer/README.md

    **Disclaimer:** The pipeline serves up resources to the browser over HTTP.
 Depending on your network configuration these may be available to others.
 Respect laws and do not distribute game data you do not own.
+This also includes content extracted or placed into the folder indicated by `VRF_EXTRACT_PATH`.

 # Usage